 Cleanliness — Tahara

 The Prophet ﷺ said: "Purity is half of faith." — (Muslim).
-Islam mandates a level of physical cleanliness that goes beyond cultural practice: wudu five times a day, ghusl when required, brushing teeth (miswak), trimming nails.
-These are Sunnah-established practices rooted in the understanding that the body is a trust from Allah.
+Islam mandates a level of physical cleanliness that goes beyond cultural practice: wudu five times a day, ghusl when required, miswak for oral hygiene, trimming nails.
+These are Sunnah-established practices rooted in the understanding that the body is a trust (amanah) from Allah — and a trust must be maintained.

 Food and Eating

 The Quran commands: "Eat of the good things We have provided for you."
 (2:172).
-And the Prophet ﷺ gave one of history's earliest nutrition guidelines: "It is sufficient for the son of Adam to have a few mouthfuls to keep his back straight.
+The Prophet ﷺ gave one of history's earliest nutrition guidelines: "It is sufficient for the son of Adam to have a few mouthfuls to keep his back straight.
 If he must fill his stomach, then let him fill one third with food, one third with drink, and one third for air." — (Tirmidhi, authenticated).
-Moderation — supported by Bismillah at the beginning and Alhamdulillah at the end.
+Moderation — supported by Bismillah at the beginning and Alhamdulillah at the end — is the Sunnah approach to every meal.

 Comments